EU Environmental Regulation: What Is the Difference Between RoHS, REACH and WEEE?

 Categories 8 and 9 were added by RoHS 2 (Directive 2011/65/EU), and Category 11 was added by RoHS 3 (Directive EU 2015/863).
 The other categories were included in the original RoHS directive.
 As of July 22, 2021 all EEE under every category must comply with RoHS.

-What Is Included in RoHS Category 11?
+What Is Included in Category 11?

-RoHS Category 11 acts as a ‘catchall’ category, as it includes all EEE that is not covered in the previous ten categories.
+Category 11 acts as a ‘catchall’ category, as it includes all EEE that is not covered in the previous ten categories.
 The inclusion of category 11 in RoHS greatly expanded the scope of RoHS, as any product that falls under the definition of EEE must comply with RoHS.

 Products that are not included in the previous categories but are added by category 11 include, but are not limited to: